cmugpi/cmugpi.github.io/staff/index.md

 # Staff
 {:.ui.dividing.header.no_toc}

-Please send general emails to 07131-staff at cs.cmu.edu.
+Please send general emails to scs-gpi2019 at lists.andrew.cmu.edu.
 Only send email to a specific TA if you have a question that wouldn't be appropriate to send to the whole course staff.

 <div class="ui three column center aligned grid">
 {% for person in page.staff %}